Cluster munition: Iraq, 1991, 2003–2006

 1991: During the Gulf War, the United States, France, and the United Kingdom dropped 61,000 cluster bombs, containing 20 million submunitions, according to Human Rights Watch (HRW).
-The US accounted for 57,000 of these droppings.
+The US accounted for 57,000 of these drops.
 The US Department of Defense estimated that 1.2 to 1.5 million submunitions did not explode.
 According to human rights organizations, unexploded submunitions have caused over 4,000 civilian casualties, including 1,600 deaths, in Iraq and Kuwait.

 2003–2006: United States and allies attacked Iraq with 13,000 cluster munitions, containing two million submunitions during Operation Iraqi Freedom, according to the HRW.
-The majority were DPICMs, or Dual-purpose improved conventional munitions.
+The majority were DPICMs, or dual-purpose improved conventional munitions.
 At multiple times, coalition forces used cluster munitions in residential areas, and the country remains among the most contaminated to this day, bomblets posing a threat to both US military personnel in the area, and local civilians.

 When these weapons were fired on Baghdad on 7 April 2003 many of the bomblets failed to explode on impact.
 Afterward, some of them exploded when touched by civilians.
 USA Today reported that "the Pentagon presented a misleading picture during the war of the extent to which cluster weapons were being used and of the civilian casualties they were causing."
 On 26 April, General Richard Myers, chairman of the Joint Chiefs of Staff, said that the US had caused only one civilian casualty.